CurveDocs/curve-docs/docs/crvUSD/llamma-explainer.md

 The graph shows how liquidity is distributed equally across the chosen number of bands (in this example, `N = 4`).
 While each single band has its own range, combining all bands with deposited liquidity forms the total liquidation range of the loan.
 In our example, the total liquidation range would be from `$1000` to `$600`.
 When the price of the collateral falls within this range, the collateral of the loan is being liquidated.

-For now, do not worry about how liquidation works.
-This mechanism will be explained in a section further down below.
-For now, just think of liquidation as changing the token composition that is backing your loan.

 ---